 About Florida Talks

 Florida Talks is one of Florida Humanities’ longest-running public programs.
-Our 2022-2023 Speakers’ Bureau features more than thirty exceptional scholars, journalists, authors, and humanities experts and over sixty brand new and returning programs.
+Our 2023-2024 Speakers’ Bureau features more than 30 exceptional scholars, journalists, authors, and humanities experts and over 70 brand new and returning programs.

 Florida Talks offers nonprofit organizations across the state an accessible way to host engaging speakers who present Florida’s history, heritage, and culture through historical and contemporary lenses.

 All Florida Talks programs are suited for out-of-school adults 18 years of age or older.
 Programs include a 30-45-minute presentation, followed by time for audience questions.

 This program is sponsored in part by Florida Humanities with funds from the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of Florida Humanities or the aforementioned entities.

 In this webinar, learn more about hosting a Florida Talks speaker and what programs will be available for Summer and Fall 2023.

 Florida Humanities pays a standard, pre-negotiated $300 honorarium directly to each speaker.
 We also provide marketing kits, survey materials and compiled responses, and complimentary copies of our magazine FORUM to each hosting organization.
 Organizations are responsible for any remaining costs to host the program including a speaker’s travel costs and marketing expenses.

 Florida Humanities encourages all Florida Talks programs be free and open to the public.
 Florida Talks programs cannot be closed or member-only events.
 Any attendance fees should be minimal and non-prohibitive.